skipperq93/cyberkit/Source/bmalloc/libpas/Documentation.md

 Since CyberKit [186504@main](https://commits.webkit.org/186504@main), we've been steadily enabling libpas as a replacement for CyberKit's bmalloc and MetaAllocator.
 This has so far added up to a ~2% Speedometer2 speed-up and a ~8% memory improvement (on multiple memory benchmarks).
-Half of the speed-up comes from replacing the MetaAllocator, which was JavaScriptCore's old way of managing executable memory.
+Half of the speed-up comes from replacing the MetaAllocator, which was CyberScriptCore's old way of managing executable memory.
 Now, JSC uses libpas's jit_heap to manage executable memory.
 The other half of the speed-up comes from replacing everything that bmalloc provided -- the fastMalloc API, the Gigacage API, and the IsoHeap<> API.
 All of the memory improvement comes from replacing bmalloc (the MetaAllocator was already fairly memory-efficient).